What is bladder cancer

 There are many reasons for this huge disparity between women and men when it comes to the diagnoses and prognosis of bladder cancer.
 Unfortunately, women tend to ignore the most basic and common sign associated with bladder cancer, hematuria.

 Some women may mistake hematuria as a manifestation of menstruation.
-Other women, who are no longer of childbearing age, typically associate blood in the urine with menopause symptoms.
+Other women, who are no longer of childbearing age, typically associate blood in the urine with menopause signs.
 In both instances, many women with undiagnosed bladder cancer tend to delay telling their physicians about noticing blood in their urine.

 Another reason for the disparity between detecting symptoms associated with bladder cancer in women is misdiagnosis.
 Some women tell their doctors about their symptoms.
 However, the doctors may initially misdiagnose it as a bladder infection, simple cystitis, urinary tract infection or post-menopausal bleeding.
 Thus, this can prevent a correct diagnosis of bladder cancer from occurring for years.